When choosing the best credit card from the wide array available, it is first useful to consider what a credit card is and how credit cards work.

 - Best for: Fee-free cashback and perks

-- Cashback: 5% cashback on purchases (up to £100) for the first three months, falling to 0.5% on spending up to £10,000 and 1% on everything over £10,000 after the introductory period.
+- Cashback: 5% cashback on purchases (up to £125) for the first five months of cardmembership, if you have not held a personal American Express card within the previous 24 months.
+Cashback rate falls to 0.5% after the five months end, then rises to 1% once you spend £10,000.
 Minimum annual spend of £3,000 to qualify for cashback.
 Cashback credited to card balance after 12 months

 - Rewards: Offers and discounts with selected travel and retail partners, as well as pre-release tickets to music, cinema and theatre through American Express Experiences